ARM Guadaloupe: After Campeche

 Guadalupe remained in the Armada de Mexico until 1847, by which time the fate of Yucatán had been decided, when she and Montezuma were sold to raise money for the continuing land hostilities with the United States.
 Her new owners are described by the Armada de Mexico as 'The Spaniards in Havana'.

 The Spanish Navy Wikipedia entry states that "The first new steam-driven vessels were purchased from Mexico in 1846.
 These included two frigates, the Guadalupe and the Moctezuma, acquired from the UK in 1842, and a third vessel delivered in 1843.
 They were sold to Spanish authorities in Cuba by General Antonio López de Santa Anna, in order to raise funds for Mexico's defense from the U.S. invasion in 1846-1848.
-The Spanish christened the vessels Castilla for Montezuma and León for Guadelupe" Referenced the Wikipedia entry Spanish ship Castilla.
+The Spanish christened the vessels Castilla for Montezuma and León for Guadelupe".